How would you like to be made a knight — by their royal majesties the King and Queen?

 Once upon a time, in a land far away, there was a simple seaside town called Thornberry.
 The inhabitants of Thornberry held a very precious secret.
 They lived right next to a mystical vale known simply as...
 The Glen.

 Each year, the people of Thornberry would come out to the Glen to celebrate the Summer High Harvest and cavort with the magical creatures that lived in the Glen.
 One year, the King and Queen, whilst on progress, happened upon this celebration and joined in the merriment.

 And the King decreed: Each year shall we gather here, and make merry!
 Let there be music, and dance, and feats of arms, and feasting!
 Let the merchants of all the lands come forth to sell their wares, let noble and peasant alike join together, and let there be song and celebration!

-Tucked away in a hidden valley on a former dairy farm, Ren in the Glen is one of Wisconsin's newest and smallest Renaissance/Medieval Faires.
+Tucked away in a hidden valley on a former dairy farm, Ren in the Glen is a magical place to spend a weekend.
 It is the culmination of the vision and hard work of many people, who said, simply, "This would be a great place for a faire!"
 It is the result of the efforts of a dedicated volunteer group of grounds crew, staff, cast, performers, sponsors, and participants who made their dream a reality for the first time in 2012.